Adapta-Projects/Adapta-Colorpack/README.md

  - Standardization of white and dark tones in the theme!
  - The color of the selection in cinnamon has a strong tone, in the menu, with selection of favorites, categories and apps, and, in the panel, with the selection of instances of apps!
  - New visual for close button in gtk-3.0, gtk-3.22, metacity and xfwm4!
- - The theme now use the system font!
+ - The theme now use the system font(In cinnamon and gnome!
+Where to use a roboto and sans font, not fonts used throughout the system!)!
+ - Correction in the colors of the panel, its buttons and colors in the lougout window!

 ## Suported DEs
  - Xfce4